Katie McNeil Diamond: Career

 McNeil began her career as an intern at MTV and later served as executive producer of television and home video at House of Blues Entertainment.
 In 2003 she accepted a job at 10th Street Entertainment and transitioned to artist management.
 As an artist manager and the head of media at 10th Street, she worked with artists including Mötley Crüe, Blondie, Hanson and Buckcherry.
-In 2007 she starred as herself -- a "ball busting exec" -- on the VH1 reality show, Mission: Man Band.
+In 2007 she starred as herself—a "ball busting exec"—on the VH1 reality show, Mission: Man Band.

 McNeil was hired as a manager at Azoff Entertainment in 2007.
 In addition to working with Guns N' Roses, 30 Seconds to Mars, and other artists, she co-managed Neil Diamond with Irving Azoff.
 She lobbied Azoff to work with Diamond, stating in a 2012 interview that professionally, managing Diamond would be a "feather in her cap."
 Diamond and McNeil began dating in 2009, and in 2011 Diamond announced he and McNeil were engaged.
 They were married the following year.
 She has managed Diamond's career since 2012.

+McNeil Diamond played a central role in the creation of A Beautiful Noise, the 2022 Broadway musical about Diamond's life.
+At the premiere of Song Sung Blue—a 2025 film that documents the true story of Claire and Mike Sardinas, who formed a Diamond tribute band—director Craig Brewer thanked McNeil Diamond, stating: "We owe this whole movie to her love and support.”

 Personal life

-McNeil and Diamond live primarily in Beverly Hills, California and New York City.
-She is active in animal rescue, an avid equestrian, and a wildlife photographer.
+McNeil and Diamond live primarily in Beverly Hills, California, and New York City.
+Active in animal rescue, she is an equestrian and a wildlife photographer.